harshnative/token_machine/README.md

 if you are having a thermal printer and it plugged in and showing on the control panel under devices section , then just download the provided numpad and you are ready to go

-we are also providing exe file , which may run on your computer
+we are also providing exe file , which may run on your computer ( avaiable under the release section of the github , rigth above )

 if the exe file is not runnning then follow the following steps
 1. download the dev c++ form the following link { https://www.bloodshed.net/devcpp.html }